AirVantage provides dashboards that are available troughout the product to provide greater insight into your systems.

 An Angular Gauge displays a gradient color which is displayed only from the lower limit until the current limit.

-A Solid Gauge displays a gauge with always displayed color areas so that you can easily spot in which area your reported data is.
+A Solid Gauge displays a gauge with always displayed color areas so that you can easily visualize the range your reported data is in.
 You can configure the number of marks and the associated labels.

 A VU Meter is an analogic-like meter.
 The 3 areas are always displayed.